If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

-He received his terrible nickname of “The Weepy-Voiced Killer” (honestly, I can’t with that name), because after he would commit a murder, he would place an anonymous call to the police to report his crimes; always high-pitched or emotional, and crying.
+He received his terrible fucking nickname of “The Weepy-Voiced Killer” (honestly, I can’t even with that name), due to his penchant for placing an anonymous call to 911 to report his crimes after he had committed them.
+He voice was always high-pitched or emotional, and crying.

-New Years Eve, 1980 – Karen Potack, a 20-year-old University of Stevens Point student, was walking home around 1 AM after a night out to celebrate the holiday with friends.
-As she walked the short distance home, she was ambushed and beat; bludgeoned with a tire iron to her head.
+New Year’s Eve, 1980 – Karen Potack, a 20-year-old University of Stevens Point student, was walking home around 1am after a night out to celebrate the holiday with friends.
+As she wandered around the streets, drunk, with the intention to eventually get home, Potack was ambushed and beat; bludgeoned with a tire iron.

-At approximately 3 AM, the police received a phone to report the assault.
-The caller’s voice filled with emotion, he told the police the location of the crime scene and said, “There’s a girl hurt here.”
+At approximately 3am, the police received a phone from a man who wanted to report the assault.
+The caller’s voice filled with emotion as he told police the location of the crime scene.
+He said, “There’s a girl hurt here.”
 When the 911 operator asked for his name, Stephani hung up.

-On the 3rd of June in 1981, as a group of boys walked through a wooded area near interstate 35E, Stephani made another call to police.
+On the 3rd of June in 1981, a group of boys walked through a wooded area near interstate 35E.
+At the same time, Stephani was making a call to police.
 He screamed: “God damn, will you find me?
 I just stabbed somebody with an ice pick.
 I can’t stop myself.
 I keep killing somebody!”

-Police were successful in tracing the phone call back to a payphone at a bar across from a bus depot.
-When they arrived at the scene, the caller was long gone.
+Police were successful in tracing the phone call back to a pay phone at a bar across from a bus depot, but when they arrived, the caller was long gone.

-The boys found a body, who was identified as 18-year-old Kimberly Compton.
+The group of boys eventually found a body during their walk.
+The female was eventually identified as 18-year-old Kimberly Compton.
 She had been stabbed in the chest with an ice pick 61 times, then strangled with a shoelace.

 Two days after the discovery of Compton’s body, the police received another phone call from the killer.
-He said he hadn’t meant to kill the girl and would turn himself in.
+He said he hadn’t meant to kill the Compton and would turn himself in.
 But he never did.
-Instead, he called the police again days later to apologize for not surrendering and said: “I’ll try not to kill anyone else…I couldn’t help it.
+Instead, he called the police again days later to apologize for not surrendering.
+He said: “I’ll try not to kill anyone else…I couldn’t help it.
 I don’t know why I stabbed her.
 I’m so upset about it.”

-On July 21, 1982, Carol Kellogg arrived at her 33-year-old friend, Kathleen Greening’s home.
-The pair were scheduled to leave on vacation for the Mackinac Island.
-Kellogg knocked on the front door, but got no answer.
+On July 21, 1982, Carol Kellogg arrived at the home of her 33-year-old friend, Kathleen Greening.
+The pair were scheduled to leave on a girls vacation to Mackinac Island.
+Kellogg knocked on the front door but got no answer.
 She let herself in, the door unlocked, calling out to Greening and searching each room as she went.
-At the bathroom, the light was on.
-She pushed open the door and found Greening, dead.
+There was no way Kathleen was bailing on their getaway.
+At the bathroom, the light was on, so she stopped and pushed open the door.
+She found Greening, dead, in her bathtub.

 Greening’s naked body was face up in the water, her head under the tap and her knees bent towards the front of the tub.
 Police ruled the death an accident.
 Those that didn’t agree placed the blame on Greening’s estranged husband, but charges were never filed against him.

-On August 5th, 1982, 40-year-old nurse Barbara Simons was at the Hexagon bar.
+On August 5th, 1982, 40-year-old nurse Barbara Simons was at the Hexagon Bar.
 She met a man and offered him a cigarette.
 He offered her a ride home.
 Simons told the bartender she was taking off with the man.
-She was found the next morning by a newspaper courier walking along the Mississippi River.
+She was found the next morning by a newspaper courier who was walking along the Mississippi River.
 She had been stabbed to death.